Despite the 2015 publication of his "complete" writings, new forgotten texts by Serge Daney keep emerging. This one from a 1988 special edition of

 The proof?
 After the shocks of the great films of the ‘70s (we remember the scandal that accompanied the 1973 Cannes festival selection of The Mother and the Whore and The Big Feast!), came the time for appraisals.
 It was time to see whether and how behaviours had changed, as well as their representation, to see how a whole generation had lived alongside the idea of liberation, and to see what the actors of that generation looked like.
 In France, things were simple.
 A whole generation of the so called “café-théâtre” (people like Coluche, Lavanant, Jugnot, Blanc, Dewaere, Balasko, etc) was the natural heir of post-1968.
 The problem is that when cinema took interest in them, there were no filmmakers with as much talent as them.
 A serious disjunction between the talent of the actors and the mediocrity of filmmakers.
 And if films like Viens chez moi, j’habite chez une copine made a mark, it wasn’t as an adventure with and in cinema, but as a testimony in the capacity of actors to act as the mirror of their time (but not to reveal it).

 We must get used to it.
 The history of cinema is like a long forward tracking shot.
 At the start, there are crowds, people and wars.
 Then we make out smaller units, couples, normal or disparate.
 Eventually, we see the individual appearing in his singularity, alone and with all his connections.
 Individualism is becoming a theme in France.
 Rather late.
 The individual that consumes the social but also does not cease to snatch spans of autonomy from it.
 The Other was hell, then it was a challenge: now it has become – as Gilles Lipovestky says – a nice “gag”.
 Rich countries digest their liberations and turn away more and more from others (poor countries or poor people in their country).
 A county like Italy which had the chance of having a real South within its borders could tell for a long time the comedy of social classes and invent the actors it needed to that end.
 One day, not so long ago, Italy found itself rich, without cinema, Berlusconised, and nevertheless very much alive.
-No one knows what cinema (the art of the obscure theatre and of the anonymous audience) will/would look like in the age of personalised communication
+No one knows what cinema (the art of the obscure theatre and of the anonymous audience) will/would look like in the age of personalised communication.

 As for the language of love, it has changed.
 Filmmakers initially observed that communication is rare and difficult, then they understood that it is easy and regular, and they realised there is no reason to be screaming for joy.
 In the meantime, television and the media had conquered the monopoly of social communication, leaving to cinema the used-up pathos of the couple, the dreams of universal and mystical communication, and the ironic realisation of the disappointment that is successful communication.
 In France, someone had understood everything very early: Tati.
 Tati taught us to laugh at something that is functioning.
 But Tati wasn’t interested at all in the languages of love.
 His Hulot-hero is a man full of goodwill and whims but already without desire.